If you’re a couple:

 If you’re traveling with friends on a budget:

 Just 30 minutes west, the town of Eagle offers visitors to the Vail Valley a variety of lodging options.
-The AmericInn and Best Western Plus Eagle Lodge & Suites are good value alternatives to the hotels closer to the mountain.
+The Best Western Plus Eagle Lodge & Suites and The Bunkhouse are good value alternatives to the hotels closer to the mountain.
 To get to the mountain from Eagle, you can rent a car from the Eagle County Airport, or you can hop on the ECO Transit bus, which will take you to either the base of Beaver Creek, Lionshead or Vail Village, and only costs four dollars one way.
 Insider Tip: Be sure to check the Lodging Quality Assurance (LQA) ratings on VailOnSale.com for the best rates.